rrnyquist/ebenezer/_Scripture/ESV/53_II_Thessalonians.md

-Paul, Silvanus, and Timothy, To the church of the Thessalonians in God our Father and the Lord Jesus Christ : ^0101
+Paul, Silvanus, and Timothy,To the church of the Thessalonians in God our Father and the Lord Jesus Christ: ^0101

 Grace to you and peace from God our Father and the Lord Jesus Christ. ^0102